 You can choose how much dental coverage you want to pay for, and for basic coverage you could pay as low as $20 a month* with Guardian Direct®.
 Over the cost of a year that could save you hundreds of dollars compared to paying for dental care out of pocket.
 If you do have a dental emergency having dental insurance could help prevent you from going into debt to pay for the care you need.

-Guardian Direct offers customizable dental insurance plans to cover you or everyone in your household for an affordable monthly premium and has three plans to choose from: Gold, Silver and Bronze.
+Guardian Direct offers customizable dental insurance plans to cover you or everyone in your household for an affordable monthly premium and has three plans to choose from: Achiever, Core, and Starter.
 All of these plans have no waiting period for preventive care, though basic and major coverage plans usually involve a six to 12 month waiting period due to the complexity of the procedures involved.
 Guardian Direct also offers access to over 100,000 dentists.

 People over 65 are at an increased risk for gum disease.
 According to the CDC³, nearly two in three seniors has some type of gum disease.
 And seniors who may not take regular care of their teeth may end up losing teeth which can make it difficult to eat and get the nutrition they need.
 As people get older and need more medications those medications may make oral care complicated by causing conditions like dry mouth which may impact oral health.⁴ That’s why it’s important for seniors to get regular dental care.